Nikolai Bernstein: Pioneering kinesiology tracking devices

-Bernstein was one of the pioneers in the field of motor control and motor learning inventing original devices that track the motion of people with and without experience in actions.
+Formulation of "Degrees of Freedom" problem

 The field of motor control basically studies how the Central Nervous System (CNS) controls posture and movement.
 Understanding how humans plan and control movement is a major challenge because of the large number of joints that provide the human musculoskeletal system with numerous kinematic degrees of freedom.
-Because the goal of most movement tasks, like moving a hand to a target, is defined in terms of a much smaller number of kinematic degrees of freedom, it can be achieved in an infinite number of different ways (also referred to as the 'inverse kinematics problem').
+Because the goal of most movement tasks, like moving a hand to a target, is defined in terms of a much smaller number of kinematic degrees of freedom, it can be achieved in an infinite number of different ways (also referred to as the "Degrees of freedom problem" or 'inverse kinematics problem').
 Furthermore, the number of muscles acting across a joint generally exceeds the number of kinematic degrees of freedom of that joint.
 As a result, a given movement can be realized with an infinite number of muscle activation patterns (also referred to as the 'inverse dynamics problem').
 Even though a goal can be reached in an infinite number of ways, many studies have revealed very consistent and stereotypical patterns of kinematics and muscle activation.
 Evidently, the Central Nervous System (CNS) is capable of adequately controlling the many degrees of freedom.
 This question of how the CNS is capable of adequately controlling the many degrees of freedom of the musculoskeletal system was first addressed by Bernstein and is now known as the 'Bernstein problem' (though distinct from Bernstein's problem in mathematics).

+Constructivism theory

+In Bernstein's time Pavlovian theory was the dominant theory of psychology, which was developed into Behaviourism, as its extreme form.
+Behaviourism (but not Ivan Pavlov himself) suggested that behaviour runs on conditional reflexes that repeat past experience.
+Contrarily to that, Bernstein suggested a paradoxic principle: "none of the actions is repeated but every action is constructed anew; it's just a matter what level regulates this construction".